Differentiable Discrete Elastic Rods for Real-Time Modeling of Deformable Linear Objects: Algorithmic Details

 \subsection{Summary and Discussion of Improved Inextensiblity Enforcement with PBD}

 Algorithm \ref{alg:inextensibility of PBD} summarizes our proposed method to enforce inextensibility while preserving momentum.
 Note that in practice, the while loop in Algorithm \ref{alg:inextensibility of PBD} typically converges after two iterations for $\epsilon=0.05$.
 Once we have the output from Algorithm \ref{alg:inextensibility of PBD}, we update the velocities of the vertices to reflect the new vertex locations (i.e., Line 5 of Algorithm \ref{alg:long time horizon}).
-Further, as shown in Table \ref{tab:additioanl ablation study}, skipping Algorithm \ref{alg:inextensibility of PBD} in Algorithm \ref{alg:long time horizon} and relying solely on DNNs to capture the inextensibility of DLOs can lead to simulation instability.
-This instability arises because modeling stiff behavior, such as the inextensibility of DLOs, makes the learning process highly sensitive to inputs and hinders effective gradient propagation \cite{PINN, physicslearn2}.
-On the contrary, our approach explicitly imposes inextensibility, and seperates DNNs from the complications associated with learning stiff behavior.
+Further, as shown in Table 6, skipping Algorithm 2 in Algorithm 1 and relying solely on DNNs to capture the inextensibility of DLOs can lead to simulation instability.
+This instability arises because modeling stiff behavior, such as the inextensibility of DLOs, makes the learning process sensitive to inputs and hinders effective gradient propagation.
+A key issue with using neural network predictions in position-based dynamics (PBD) is that the dynamics/data lie on a low-dimensional manifold within a high-dimensional space.
+Over several open-loop predictions, the network's prediction errors can push the system state away from this manifold, leading to deterioration in the network's predictions.
+This occurs because the network has never encountered these ``off-manifold'' points during training.
+Algorithm 2 is designed to ensure that model inputs remain on the manifold on which the training data was collected, thereby mitigating these issues.